Caution Minds Gone Crazy

 When we think we will never get it all done, or we will never meet our goals, the overwhelming feelings of doubt and hopelessness take over.

 I teach a way of looking at goals and circumstances that extracts all the drama from any situation.
-I call it brain math.
+I call it data over drama.

 First, make a list of what needs to be done and decide how long each task takes: